 Most people know they need to provide a cool area for their cats and dogs during summer heatwaves, but what about fish?
-Just because your fish are in water doesn't mean they're safe from the effects of high temperatures.
+Just because your fish are in water doesn't mean they're safe from the effects of high temperatures. in the event of a power failure, or lack of air conditioning, during the summer, the aquarium water may heat up higher than the safe limits for the fish.
+It is important to know how to cool the aquarium water in these unusual circumstances.

 Safe Temperature Range